brainstormforce/wp-spectra/readme.txt

 = 2.18.1 - Tuesday, 31st December 2024 =
 * Improvement: Global - Added responsive support for gradient background settings.
 * Improvement: Post Grid / Carousel Block - Added a responsive Image Ratio setting with a custom ratio option.
-* Fix: Container - Resolved an issue wherein sticky containers would not work as intended when resizing the window.
 * Fix: Image Gallery - Removed the automatic maximum limit for galleries with less than 8 images.
 * Fix: Tabs - Resolved an issue wherein the tabs in vertical layouts were only clickable on the title.
 * Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.